Songmu/horenso/README.md

 ## result JSON

-The reporters and noticers are accept a result JSON via STDIN that reports command result like following.
+The reporters and noticers accept a result JSON via STDIN that reports command result like following.

 ```json
 {